UWEGangYiKhor/StrangerFie/README.md

 # StrangerFie

 This prototype is built for a concept of group photo-taking with strangers.
 Anyone is free to stop by and take a photo.
-After the photo is completed, it can be saved for other purposes <i>(E.g. publish on social media platforms).</i>
+After the photo is completed, it can be saved for other purposes _(E.g. publish on social media platforms)._

 This is a prototype built for Interaction Design Coursework of BSc IT at UWE, Bristol